-The pointer of your car's temperature gauge should stay in the midrange under most conditions.
-It may go higher if you are driving up a long steep hill on a very hot day.
-If it climbs to the red mark, you should determine the reason
+Your car's temperature gauge should register in the midrange under most conditions.
+It may register higher if you are driving up a long steep hill on a very hot day.
+If it illuminates the red marker at the right end of the gauge, you should determine the reason.

-Driving with the temperature gauge pointer at the red mark can cause serious damage to your engine.
+Driving with the temperature gauge's red marker lit can cause serious damage to your engine.

-Your car can overheat for several. reasons, such as lack of coolant or a mechanical problem.
-The only indication may be the temperature gauge climbing to or above the red mark.
+Your car can overheat for several reasons, such as lack of coolant or a mechanical problem.
+The only indication may be the temperature gauge illuminating the red marker.
 Or you may see steam or spray coming from under the hood.
-In either case, you should take immediate action
+In either case, you should take immediate action.